 During a remote audit, a variety of electronic systems are used – file sharing, video conferencing, screen sharing tools, and Electronic Quality Management System (eQMS), for sharing and the review of the necessary documents.

-Note that remote audits are typically carried out for processes that do not require an on-site visit, for example, surveillance audits.
+Note that remote audits are typically carried out for processes that do not require an on-site visit, for example, post-market surveillance audits.

 In some situations, for manufacturing new sites and facilities that have not been inspected or where an inspection is required, to obtain GMP certifications during the COVID-19 pandemic, a remote inspection may be carried out.